A black background with grey textAI-generated content may be incorrect.

 1 Introduction {#1-introduction}

-This document describes the Data Management Plan (DMP) for project Butterfly.
+This document outlines the Data Management Plan (DMP) for project Butterfly.
 The DMP is a ‘living’ document that will be reviewed and updated over the course of the project.
 Additionally, we aim to archive versioned snapshots of this document, specifically in the months 24 and 48.
-As Butterfly is working closely with related projects, we aim to align, reuse, or take inspiration, from the DMPs of our sister project VALOR (Breeze et al 2025; Breeze and Zurgic, 2025), and projects that we closely collaborate with: SAFEGUARD (Zhang and Steffan-Dewenter 2022) and RestPoll (Wintermantel et.al 2024).
+As Butterfly is working closely with related projects, we aim to align, reuse, or take inspiration, from the DMPs of our sister project VALOR (Pkhakadze & Stoyanova 2025; Breeze et al 2025), and projects that we closely collaborate with: SAFEGUARD (Zhang and Steffan-Dewenter 2022) and RestPoll (Wintermantel et.al 2024).

-In section 6 we summarise our approach to the security of data as well as non-data outputs, such as plans for storage, long-term archiving, and recovery of data, plus how sensitive data will be transferred.
+Chapter 4 outlines research outputs other than data, chapter 5 outlines the allocation of project resources for complying with FAIR principles, and chapter 6 summarise our approach to the security of data as well as non-data outputs, such as plans for storage, long-term archiving, and recovery of data, plus how sensitive data will be transferred.

-Finally, in section 7, ethical issues around the treatment of personal data will be discussed.
+Finally, in chapter 7, we discuss our ethical handling and re-use of personal data (section “Data Ethics”).
 Project Butterfly is committed to making the data ‘as open as possible, as limited as necessary’.
 Thus, attention will be given to how we deal with data that contains personal information, and how we ensure that all participants are giving informed consent to participate.
 A general informed consent sheet that can be adapted to each data collection activity in the different countries is included in the appendix.

-Each beneficiary leading the respective Task is responsible for preparing the datasets including metadata.
+Each partner leading the respective Task is responsible for preparing the datasets including metadata.
 All partners must create, manage, analyse, store and/or share data and/or datasets with respect to the applicable national and international legislation on data protection.
-Also, the quality control of these data falls under responsibility of the institution leading the respective Task.
+Also, the overarching quality control of these data falls under responsibility of Task leader, and to initiate the data review process.
 In the Consortium agreement, it is stated that the principal investigators and the Data Protection Officer of each beneficiary organization are considered responsible for the DMP actions

 Data collectors have the ultimate responsibility of complying with the specifics of the Data Management Plan, as well as with the related GDPR policies and applicable local, government and international laws, regulations and guidelines.